ninabarzh/broomstick/content/posts/psyops.md

 The logic behind PSYOPs is ancient.
 [Sun Tzu’s *Art of War*](https://ia803407.us.archive.org/35/items/TheArtOfWarBySunTzu/ArtOfWar.pdf) advises generals to [undermine enemy morale rather than fight directly](https://www.sciencefriday.com/articles/stories-are-weapons-book-excerpt/).
 Wars are often decided by perception and cohesion, not firepower.
-Manipulation isn’t new, nor is it automatically malevolent—but it is almost always morally ambivalent.
+Manipulation isn’t new, nor is it automatically malevolent, but it is almost always morally ambivalent.

 ### From propaganda to institutionalised operations